 Everything about the Plum money management app is designed to make this as accessible to everyone as possible.
 There is a clean interface, with clear graphics that make navigating through the various functions really user-friendly.

-Within moments of opening a Plum account I had identified a couple of subscriptions that I no longer used and canceled them.
+Within moments of opening a Plum account I had identified a couple of subscriptions that I no longer used and cancelled them.
 The algorithm had also worked out how much money it would take from me this week and let me know when this would be transferred to my new Plum account.

 As a negative, there was a bit of upselling to the paid accounts almost immediately, however, this was quick and easy to get rid of and to be expected with any App of this nature

 Research Service and Tools Review

 Because Plum has essentially done all the work for you by selecting the Vanguard funds on offer, there isn’t much in the way of research, tools or an information service to help you make money from your investments.
 However, you can of course track how your investments are performing and withdraw your funds at any time.

-In addition to this, Plum has a blog section to their website, where they share helpful articles that can help you identify whether you are ready to start investing, as well as some information on the past performance of the funds they have on offer and details of some of Plum’s investment features.
+In addition to this, Plum has a blog section to their website, where they share helpful articles that can help you identify whether you are ready to start investing with Plum, as well as some information on the past performance of the funds they have on offer and details of some of Plum’s investment features.